sorgom/dstw/application/components/BAS/README.md

 -   can be filled with objects at runtime
 -   do not provide any overflow protection

-SimpleStackArray
+StackArray
 keeps objects in the same order as they were added.

-StackArray
+SortableStackArray
 -   can be sorted
 -   can search for elements
 Derived classes have to provide the isGreater method for objects of their type
-See interface I_Searchable
+See interface I_Array

 class CRef
 enables to store references as objects

 StackArrayIndex
-provides search for unsorted SimpleStackArray.
+provides search for unsorted StackArray.
 Derived classes have to provide the isGreater method for objects of their type
-See interface I_Searchable
+See interface I_Array
 ```

 **coding.h**